List of Shy characters: Amarariruku

-Sekilala is a girl with a yandere personality.
+A girl with a yandere personality.
 She is a talented vocalist that has passion for music, particularly singing.
 Like Inori, she values love over all else.
 She wears her hair in croissant-shaped pigtails.
 She has the ability to attack using sound waves and open space.
 When she first meets Teru, she instantly falls in love with her, wanting to marry her, where she uses one of Stigma's rings as an "engagement ring" to convert Teru's heart so that she will be "hers forever".
 As Aika, she was a victim of child sex trafficking which led to her developing severe mental problems as a result.
 Her instant love for Teru is rooted in the fact that Shine rescued her from that previous life, as Teru, being her sister, bears a strong resemblance to her.
 Like Kufufu, she also defects to the heroes' side.